beh10000/Solana-Program-Timestamp/README.md

 **Error: Failed to get timestamp using all configured RPC URLs**
 - Check your internet connection
-- Verify the RPC endpoints are operational
+- Verify the RPC endpoints are operational and you have not reached your request limit.
 - Try increasing the number of retries: `--retries 5`